RocketChat/docs-old/3. Installing and Updating/AWS.md

-# Deploying Rocket.Chat to Amazon Web Services
+# Deploying Rocket.Chat on Amazon Web Services

 Dockerfile; deployment, configuration, and tuning instructions to follow.